Adroiti/docs-for-code-review-tools/Bandit-B607.md

 ## Description

-This test scans the parameters of all configured Python methods, looking for paths that do not start at the file-system root, that is, do not have a leading `/` character.
+This rule scans the parameters of all configured Python methods, looking for paths that do not start at the file-system root, that is, do not have a leading `/` character.